How to sponsor

 and finally set the bug's status to "In Progress".

-If the contribution doesn't already have an associated Oracle bug then create one in the bug database.
+If the contribution doesn't already have an associated OpenJDK bug then create one in the bug database.

 2. Review the contribution